-Spaghetti Carbonara with Pancetta!
-It’s that traditional recipe that you have likely seen (and perhaps ordered) from your favourite Italian restaurant menu.
-Spaghetti alla Carbonara features in the top 10 most ordered dishes in most traditional Italian restaurants.
-It is delicious and creamy and dairy-free.
 This pasta recipe is perfect for those looking for a fast weeknight recipe, without feeling they’re scrimping on taste.
-And, the best thing is that you will have this light, comforting Spaghetti Carbonara dish on the dinner table in record time to feed your hungry clan.
+You will have this light, comforting Spaghetti Carbonara dish on the dinner table in record time to feed your hungry clan.

 Life is a combination of magic and pasta

 The pancetta gives it a salty, earthy flavour.
-This traditional Spaghetti Carbonara with Pancetta recipe will likely become one of your favourite go-to recipes on your speed dial when you are in a hurry and want a flavour-packed meal conjured up in just 10 minutes.
-I’m not kidding!
+This traditional Spaghetti Carbonara with Pancetta recipe will very likely become one of your favourite go-to recipes.
+Especially when you are in a hurry and want a flavour-packed meal on the table in just 10 minutes.

 Only a few staple ingredients – that’s how easy it is.